Outokumpu is a part of a global supply chain by producing stainless steel for leading brands in demanding industries around the globe.

 Sustainability contacts

-Sustainable sourcing at Outokumpu: sustainable.sourcing@outokumpu.com
+For questions related to sustainable sourcing at Outokumpu: sustainable.sourcing@outokumpu.com

 Sustainable sourcing initiative